phillipgreenii/jekyll-now/_posts/2012-03-28-weblogic-jndi-custom-resource-configuration.md

 In previous example, the `DirContext` instance is available just as any other object in JNDI.
 Each time `initialContext.lookup("ldap/test")`` is called, a new `DirContext` is created, so it is the responsibility of the caller to close the connection.

-#References
+##References
+ * [Roger Parkinson's Page on Googlecode][roger-parkinson-googlecode]
  * [Custom resource in JNDI on different application servers.][custom-jndi-resource]
  * [weblogic-jndi-startup][]
  * [weblogic-jndi-custom-resource-configuration][]

+[roger-parkinson-googlecode]: <https://code.google.com/u/roger.parkinson35/> "Roger Parkinson's Page on Googlecode"
 [custom-jndi-resource]: <http://stackoverflow.com/questions/3749799/custom-resource-in-jndi-on-different-application-servers> "Custom resource in JNDI on different application servers."
 [weblogic-jndi-startup]: <http://code.google.com/p/weblogic-jndi-startup/> "weblogic-jndi-startup"
 [weblogic-jndi-custom-resource-configuration]: <https://github.com/phillipgreenii/weblogic-jndi-custom-resource-configuration> "weblogic-jndi-custom-resource-configuration"

-[img-server-node-config] <{{ site.baseurl }}/images/weblogic-jndi-custom-resource-configuration/StringInitializer-server-node-configuration.png> "server node Configuration"
+[img-server-node-config]: <{{ site.baseurl }}/images/weblogic-jndi-custom-resource-configuration/StringInitializer-server-node-configuration.png> "server node Configuration"
-[img-myapp-prop-config] <{{ site.baseurl }}/images/weblogic-jndi-custom-resource-configuration/PropertiesInitializer-myapp-properties-configuration.png> "myapp properties Configuration"
+[img-myapp-prop-config]: <{{ site.baseurl }}/images/weblogic-jndi-custom-resource-configuration/PropertiesInitializer-myapp-properties-configuration.png> "myapp properties Configuration"
-[img-ldap-test-config] <{{ site.baseurl }}/images/weblogic-jndi-custom-resource-configuration/LdapDirContextInitializer-ldap-test-configuration.png> "LDAP Test Configuration"
+[img-ldap-test-config]: <{{ site.baseurl }}/images/weblogic-jndi-custom-resource-configuration/LdapDirContextInitializer-ldap-test-configuration.png> "LDAP Test Configuration"